Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 ### Define the voucher setting

-You need to define the created product as a voucher to use it in the *POS* store.
+You need to define the created product as a voucher to use it in the *Venduo POS* store.

 #### Prerequisites